annagornyitzki/ucsb-islavista-arrest-heatmap/README.md

    - Select the table(s) to extract.
    - Export the selected table(s) to a CSV file.
    - Save the CSV file for further processing.
+**You can skip these steps and access the CSV in [Data folder](https://github.com/annagornyitzki/ucsb-islavista-arrest-heatmap/tree/main/Data)**

-### 2. Import CSV into DBeaver
+### 2. Import CSV file into relational database
+Import CSV file into SQLite using DBeaver
 1. **Tool Used:** [DBeaver](https://dbeaver.io/)
 2. **Steps:**
-   - Open DBeaver and create a new SQLite database.
+   - Open DBeaver and create a new SQLite database named arrestData.db.
-   - Use the `CSV Import Wizard` in DBeaver to load the CSV into a table:
+   - Use the `CSV Import Wizard` in DBeaver to load the CSV into a table named UCSB_Crime_Fire_Log:
      - Go to **Database > Tools > Import Data**.
-     - Select the CSV file and map its columns to table columns.
-     - Finish the wizard to load the data into the database.
-   - Verify the data is correctly imported by running a simple `SELECT` query.
+   - Verify the data is correctly imported by running a `SELECT * FROM UCSB_Crime_Fire_Log ucfl;` query.
+**You can access table definition in [Database folder](https://github.com/annagornyitzki/ucsb-islavista-arrest-heatmap/tree/main/Database)**

 ### 3. Test SQLite Queries
 1. Use DBeaver to test various SQLite queries on the imported table: